ChristoGrab/solarium/README.md

 ## Current Features

--To-scale solar system views for relative orbit speeds, planet sizes, and distances from sun -Separate pages for each planet with some extra data
+- To-scale solar system views for relative orbit speeds, planet sizes, and distances from sun
+- Separate pages for each planet with some extra data

 ## Planned Features